zamiul20/Basal-Library/README.md

 The Python files is meant for sets of data to be put on a graph.
 The C# files is meant for cryptography.
-The C++ files are for specialised fields that do not contain all basal functions, for where other languages are not as good: ROCm, microcontrollers, cross-system desktop development; it is based on the python version.
+The C++ files are for specialised functions, and do not contain all basal functions, made for where other languages are not as good: ROCm, microcontrollers; it is based on the python version.

     The directories 'list_syntax' and 'word_syntax' are libraries that use different syntaxes for their calculations, as well as input and output.